 Each animal asks the girl to imagine how she would feel if she was in their situation.
 Ultimately the film explores how good zoos can provide positive welfare experiences if the animal’s mental well-being is prioritised and their species specific needs provided for.

-“We wanted to help people to understand the difference between zoos that provide high standards of animal care, enabling their animals to live fulfilling lives and to thrive, and zoos that don’t, where animal welfare suffers as a result.”
-Georgina Groves, Executive Director, Wild Welfare.
+“We wanted to help people to understand the difference between zoos that provide high standards of animal care, enabling their animals to live fulfilling lives and to thrive, and zoos that don’t, where animal welfare suffers as a result,” said Georgina Groves, executive director for Wild Welfare.

 The hope is to eventually have the film translated into other languages.
 Wild Welfare currently works in 10 different countries and languages can sometimes act as a barrier to change.
 However, with the use of a simple animation, alongside our other training tools we are hopeful that the message of the film can be universally accessed.

 When it comes to zoos, knowledge of animal welfare by the public varies and misinterpretation occurs easily.
 Animal welfare concerns can be raised when there are none, while equally, other very real concerns can go unnoticed.
 We wanted to help people understand, so that when they visited a zoo, aquarium or other captive environment, they can make an informed judgement about what the welfare conditions are for the animals and possibly help organisations like us take action where it is needed most.